 - On the iOS device, go to Settings.

-- On top Add Account screen, Select Microsoft Exchange.
+- On the Add Account screen, select* Exchange*.

 - On the Exchange screen, enter in the following information: